IBM/aspera-cli/README.erb.md

 6$ aslmcli shares repo browse /
 ```

-The three first commands build a parameter group.
+The three first commands build a option preset.
 Note that this can also be done with one single command:

 ```bash
 $ aslmcli config id shares06 init @json:'{"url":"https://10.25.0.6","username":"john","password":"4sp3ra"}'
 ```

-The fourth command defines this parameter group as the default parameter group for the
+The fourth command defines this option preset as the default option preset for the
 specified application ("shares").
 The 5th command dumps the configuration file.
-Alternative parameter groups can be used with option "-P&lt;parameter group&gt;"
+Alternative option presets can be used with option "-P&lt;option preset&gt;"
-(or --load-params=&lt;parameter group&gt;)
+(or --load-params=&lt;option preset&gt;)

 Eventually, the last command shows a call to the shares application using default parameters.